 HERITAGE HIGHLIGHTS: 1460 Old Bridge across the River Camel

-Reverend Lovibond, vicar of Egloshayle, was disturbed by the number of animals and people who died crossing the river, and determined to build a bridge to make the crossing safe.
+Reverend Lovibond, the vicar of Egloshayle, was disturbed by the number of animals and people who died crossing the river and determined to build a bridge to make the crossing safe.
 Construction took 8 years, and the bridge was opened in 1468.

 Address: Wadebridge, Cornwall, England

 Location: On the A39 8 miles north west of Bodmin